How to update a dapp chain

 .

-Ensure that the block height for the new configuration is safely higher than current height.
-Setting a block height that is lower than current height might cause problems to nodes that want to sync by re-applying all the transactions.
+Ensure that the block height for the new configuration is safely higher than the current height.
+Setting a block height lower than the current height might cause problems for nodes that want to sync by re-applying all the transactions.

 Test the chain